Philippine politician says residents report scores of bodies in embattled city

 The army has said 290 people have been killed in the more than three weeks of fighting, including 206 militants, 58 soldiers and 26 civilians.

-Lieutenant Colonel Jo-Ar Herrera, a military spokesman, said troops were advancing towards the commercial centre of Marawi City, which is held by the militants who have sworn allegiance to Islamic State.
+Lieutenant Colonel Jo-Ar Herrera, a military spokesman, said troops were advancing toward the commercial centre of Marawi City, which is held by the militants who have sworn allegiance to Islamic State.

 "We intend to finish the fight as soon as possible.
 Our tactical commanders are doing their best," Herrera said.